Saturday, July 17, 2010

 Needless to say, I missed a connection last night because a good portion of the people on the flight couldn't figure out how to simply sit down.
 I wasn't damaged--I got a nice dinner and an up-grade to first class--I was amused.

-Remember when teachers would ask the class to sit "criss-cross apple sauce," specifically to make squirming difficult?
+Remember when teachers would ask the class to sit "criss-cross apple sauce," specifically to make squirming difficult for little kids?
 That's next, you know.
 I don't think my knees can take it.